 TIGSF is an open-ended fund dedicated to investments in Government Securities or Gilts.
 These sovereign securities offer a credit-risk free portfolio, as they are backed by the Government.
 The fund has held on to a diversified portfolio of Gilts, across varying maturity.

 However, being highly liquid, the prices of these instruments sharply reflect any volatility in bond markets.
 Bonds gain value when interest rates soften and lose value when interest rates rise and the longer dated instruments being more affected.
-With the fund holding a mandate to invest in longer dated papers, the only way investors can tide over this is by holding their investments for the longer haul.
+With the fund holding a mandate to invest in longer dated papers, the only way investors can tide over this is by investing for the longer haul.

-With its active management the fund has consistently outperformed its category, to post a return of 16.98 per cent since launch.
+With its active management the fund has consistently outperformed its category, to post a return of 17.79 per cent since launch.
 However, the impressive performance is on the back of a not a very smoothly rising performance graph.
 The best and worst performance also reveals that.
-But a longer investment horizon can help you tide over these gyrations
+But a longer investment horizon can help you tide over these gyrations.